Improving Bridge estimators via $f$-GAN: Bridge sampling and related works

-A more flexible alternative to the Warp transformation \citep{meng2002warp} is a Normalizing flow.
-A Normalizing flow (NF) \citep{rezende2015variational, dinh2016density,papamakarios2017masked} prameterizes a continuous probability distribution by mapping a simple base distribution (e.g. standard Normal) to the more complex target using a bijective transformation $T$, which is parameterized as a composition of a series of smooth and invertible mappings $f_1,...,f_K$ with easy-to-compute Jacobians.
-See Supplementary Material S.3 for a brief introduction of Normalizing flow models. \cite{jia2020normalizing} propose Gaussianzed Bridge sampling that utilizes the idea of transforming $q_i$ using a Normalizing flow in the context of estimating a single normalizing constant.
+This means $f_k$ keeps the first $m$ entries of input $z$, while shifting and scaling the remaining ones.
+The Jacobian $J_k$ of $f_k$ is lower triangular, hence $\det J_k(z) = \prod_{i=1}^{d-m} \sigma_{ik}(z_{1:m})$, where $\sigma_{ik}(z_{1:m})$ is the $i$th entry of $\sigma_k(z_{1:m})$.
+Each transformation $f_k$ is also called a coupling layer.
+When composing a series of coupling layers $f_1,...,f_K$, the authors also swap the ordering of indices in \eqref{realNVP} so that the dimensions that are kept unchanged in one step $k$ are to be scaled and shifted in the next step. \cite{jia2020normalizing} utilize the idea of transforming $q_i$ using a Normalizing flow, and propose Gaussianzed Bridge sampling (GBS) for estimating a single normalizing constant.
 The authors set $q_1$ to be a completely known density, e.g. standard multivariate Normal, and aim to approximate the target $q_2$ using a Normalizing flow with base density $q_1$.
 The transformed density $q_1^{(T)}$ is estimated by matching the marginal distributions between $q_1^{(T)}$ and $q_2$.
 Once $q_1^{(T)}$ is chosen, the authors use \eqref{transformedbridge} and the iterative procedure \eqref{iterativeoptimal} to form the asymptotically optimal Bridge estimator of $Z_2$ based on the transformed $q_1^{(T)}$ and the original $q_2$.

 The idea of increasing overlap via transformations is also applicable to discrete random variables.
-For example, \cite{meng2002warp} also suggest using swapping and permutation to increase the overlap between two discrete distributions. \cite{tran2019discrete} also give Normalizing flow models applicable to discrete random variables based on modulo operations.
+For example, \cite{meng2002warp} suggest using swapping and permutation to increase the overlap between two discrete distributions. \cite{tran2019discrete} also give Normalizing flow models applicable to discrete random variables based on modulo operations.
+We give a toy example of increasing the overlap between two discrete distributions using Normalizing flows in Appendix \ref{appendix: discrete}.
 In the later sections, we will extend the idea of increasing overlap via transformations, and propose a new strategy to improve $\hat r^{(T)}_{opt}$ by directly minimizing the first order approximation of $RE^2(\hat r^{(T)}_{opt})$ with respect to the transformed densities.